klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 # API-REFERENCE

 `require("luasnip")`:

+- `add_snippets(ft:string or nil, snippets:list or table, opts:table or nil)`:
+  Makes `snippets` (list of snippets) available in `ft`.
+  If `ft` is `nil`, `snippets` should be a table containing lists of snippets, the keys are corresponding filetypes.
+  `opts` may contain the following keys:
+  - `type`: type of `snippets`, `"snippets"` or `"autosnippets"`.
+  - `key`: Key that identifies snippets added via this call.
+	If `add_snippets` is called with a key that was already used, the snippets from that previous call will be removed.
+	This can be used to reload snippets: pass an unique key to each `add_snippets` and just re-do the `add_snippets`-call when the snippets have changed.
+  - `override_priority`: set priority for all snippets.
+  - `default_priority`: set priority only for snippets without snippet-priority.

+- `clean_invalidated(opts: table or nil) -> bool`: clean invalidated snippets from internal snippet storage.
+  Invalidated snippets are still stored, it might be useful to actually remove them, as they still have to be iterated during expansion.

+  `opts` may contain:

+  - `inv_limit`: how many invalidated snippets are allowed.
+If the number of invalid snippets doesn't exceed this threshold, they are not yet cleaned up.

+	A small number of invalidated snippets (<100) probably doesn't affect runtime at all, whereas recreating the internal snippet storage might.

+- `get_id_snippet(id)`: returns snippet corresponding to id.

+- `in_snippet()`: returns true if the cursor is inside the current snippet.

 - `jumpable(direction)`: returns true if the current node has a next(`direction` = 1) or previous(`direction` = -1), eg. whether it's
   possible to jump forward or backward to another node.